upgini/upgini/README.md

 # create FeaturesEnricher
 enricher = FeaturesEnricher( search_keys={"registration_date": SearchKey.DATE} )

-# now we fit WITH eval_set parameter to calculate accuracy metrics on OOT dataset.
+# now we fit WITH eval_set parameter to calculate accuracy metrics on Out-of-time dataset.
 # the output will contain quality metrics for both the training data set and
 # the eval set (validation OOT data set)
 enricher.fit(